Bartoszkie/Sample-SPA/README.md

  - test folder - some basic unit tests of components / redux state managment

 ### Purpose on how app should work:
-App is named "Movie Rank" - it gives user gradual ranking of movie he typed.
+App is named "Movie Rank" - it returns for user gradual ranking of movie he typed and submited to search.
 When he clicks on some movie label (should contain: position number / movie title / rating) on right/bottom side of app poster (if avalible) and short movie description should appear.

 ### Tehnologies used:
 This app is created with React.js ^16.11 with addiction of Redux and Sass.